Lucien Wolf: Anti-Zionism

 Lucien Wolf was opposed to political Zionism.
-As an assimilationist, he believed Jewry was a spiritual and religious identity and not a nation.
-He vigorously opposed the new Zionist movement, that had been formed in Manchester.
+As an assimilationist, he believed Jewishness was a spiritual and religious identity and not a national one.
+He vigorously opposed the new Zionist movement that had been formed in Manchester.
 As a powerful editor, Wolf had access to ministers, whom he lobbied frantically to prevent the issuing of the Balfour Declaration.
 When the Declaration was made public on 2 November 1917, he soon co-founded the anti-Zionist League of British Jews.

 Wolf understood Nahum Sokolow and Chaim Weizmann's position as threatening the nationality status of British Jews, and wrote "No wonder that all anti-semites are enthusiastic Zionists".
-The yearning for a home land was historical and fundamental to the essence or quintessence of Jewishness.
-But to Wolf this "yearning" was primarily only religious.

 Conjoint Committee

-In 1888, Lucien Wolf became a member of the Conjoint Foreign Committee (CFC), a coordinating organ of the Board of Deputies of British Jews and the Anglo-Jewish Association.
+In 1888, Lucien Wolf became a member of the Conjoint Foreign Committee, a coordinating organ of the Board of Deputies of British Jews and the Anglo-Jewish Association.
 Around the start of the First World War, he was appointed secretary, which led to his contacts at the British Foreign Office.
 He served effectively as "Foreign Secretary" representing Anglo-Jewry, having frequent meetings with members of the Cabinet.

-After the CFC had published an anti-Zionist manifest in May 1917 without first consulting the Board of Deputies and AJA, the Committee was criticized and the mainly pro-Zionist Board of Deputies withdrew its delegates from the CFC.
-By the end of 1917 the Committee was re-established under the new name Conjoint Foreign Committee (JFC).
-This time, the AJA was allotted a minority of members in the Committee.
+After the committee published an anti-Zionist manifest in May 1917 without first consulting the Board of Deputies or the Anglo-Jewish Association, the mainly pro-Zionist Board of Deputies withdrew its delegates.
+By the end of 1917 the committee was re-established under the new name Joint Foreign Committee.
+This time, the Anglo-Jewish Association was allotted a minority of members in the committee.
 Lucien Wolf became again its secretary and held this function until his death in 1930.